signzy

 Will you believe if we said that many banks still use traditional manual processes?
 According to reports, customer due diligence is not adequately recorded by many banks.
 Heavy reliance on spreadsheets makes the data incorrect and not to mention time-consuming too.

-1. Simple and easy to use: The whole process can be overwhelming if done manually.
+• Simple and easy to use: The whole process can be overwhelming if done manually.
 The whole process involves various parties and various complications.
-Using KYC, the same process is done in a fraction of the time.
+Using KYC, the same process is done in a fraction of time.

-4. Better customer experience: Suppose you are told that you can open a bank account without having to come multiple times to the bank and your loan gets approved within days.
+• Better customer experience: Suppose you are told that you can open a bank account without having to come multiple times to the bank and your loan gets approved within days.
 Who would leave such an opportunity?
-With KYC handy, genuine customers feel relaxed with the whole process without having to pay homage to the banks every day!
-The whole process is quite seamless for both, financial institutions and the customer.

 However, everything isn't as rosy as it seems.
 Let's also address the thorns in the room!